Safeguarding

-We are committed to ensuring children at Filton Hill Primary School are safe
+We are committed to ensuring all children feel happy and safe in school.

-Filton Hill school fully recognises its responsibility under section 175 of the Education Act 2002 to safeguard and promote the welfare of children and to work together with other agencies to ensure effective arrangements within our school to identify, assess and support children suffering from harm.
+We fully recognises our responsibility under section 175 of the Education Act 2002 to safeguard and promote the welfare of children and to work together with other agencies to ensure effective arrangements within our school to identify, assess and support children suffering from harm.

 A copy of our Safeguarding & Child Protection Policy is available here.